 CASA of Southwestern Illinois finally began the Madison County expansion process in 2011.
 Services were implemented in 2012.

-CASA of Southwestern Illinois provides a 30 hours training and 6 hours of courtroom observation to potential volunteer advocates.
+CASA of Southwestern Illinois provides 30 hours of training and 6 hours of courtroom observation to potential volunteer advocates.

 CASA of Southwestern Illinois is proud of its collaborative partnerships and relationships with businesses, churches, court systems, and individuals.